Rethunk-Tech/TraceTrim/README.md

 - 🚀 **Automatic Detection**: Continuously monitors clipboard for stack traces
 - 🎯 **Smart Cleaning**: Removes only repetitive blocks, preserves all formatting
 - ⚡ **Real-time**: Updates clipboard instantly when stack traces are detected
+- 🔧 **Script Mode**: Can be used in shell scripts and automation pipelines
 - 🌍 **Cross-platform**: Works on Windows, macOS, and Linux
 - 🧪 **Well-tested**: Comprehensive test coverage for reliable operation
 - 📦 **Zero-config**: Just run it - no configuration needed